guarzo/wanderer-kills/examples/README.md

 ## 🔒 Security Considerations

-- Use WSS (secure WebSocket) in production
+- **Always use WSS (wss://) in production** instead of ws:// for secure WebSocket connections
 - Set appropriate `check_origin` restrictions for your domain
 - Monitor connection limits and rate limiting
-- Use TLS for all WebSocket connections in production
+- Use TLS for all WebSocket connections in production environments
 - Consider implementing authentication in production environments

 ---